-- Use the PowerPoint document your teacher has saved in the shared area and the notes you have created in Year 1 &2 this will identify all of the sections you need to be familiar with when revising. - Use the Construction booklet for unit 1 and past papers - Answer past exam questions (ask you teacher to mark them too) you can get these from your teacher or you can download them from the EDUQAS website at - There are mark schemes here too; why not try marking your own work first and then ask your teacher to check it. - Answer past exam questions under timed conditions this is one of the best ways to revise and find out what you can do in the time allocated in the exam. - Condense your notes into bullet points - Use flashcards to record important parts of each question - Use flashcards to record features of production for staging the set text - Create a key terms poster for each unit to help revise for each exam
+- Use the PowerPoint document your teacher has saved in the shared area and the booklets you have created in Year 1 &2 - this will identify the sections you need to be familiar with when revising. - Use the Construction booklets for unit 1 and exemplar papers. - Answer past exam questions (ask you teacher to mark them too) you can get these from your teacher or you can download them from the EDUQAS website. - There are mark schemes here too; why not try marking your own work first and then ask your teacher to check it. - Answer past exam questions under timed conditions this is one of the best ways to revise and find out what you can do in the time allocated in the exam. - Condense your notes into bullet points. - Use flashcards to record important parts of each question. - Use flashcards to record features of production for staging the set text. - Create a key terms poster for each unit to help revise for each exam.

 Course book are available but revision texts at this time are not available.

-WJEC Vocational Award Constructing the Built Environment Level 1/2 Paperback - 23 Oct.
-2019
+WJEC Vocational Award Constructing the Built Environment